Stratification theorems for exponential sums in families: Introduction

+recalling that if $V$ modulo~$p$ has dimension~$d$, then the number of $\Ff_p$-points is of order of magnitude $p^d$.

+(2) The actual statement in the paper of Fouvry and Katz does not require the restriction on the dimension of $V$ modulo~$p$, which is satisfied for all but finitely many primes.
+We will see however that it is convenient to incorporate this condition for the later uniform statements. \end{remark}

-We are interested in providing uniform and quantitative versions of this stratification result.
-In order to facilitate the discussion, we will use the following terminology: given the basic data $(V,f)$ (which implicitly also fixes $n$ and~$d$), a triple $(\mathcal{X},N,C)$ where $\mathcal{X}=(X_j)$ is a family for which Theorem~\ref{th-fk} holds for the constants $C$ and~$N$ is called a \emph{Katz-Laumon stratification datum} of $(V,f)$, which we will abbreviate to KL-datum or KL-stratification.
-Thus Theorem~\ref{th-fk} states the \emph{existence} of a KL-datum for any pair $(V,f)$.
+We are interested in providing uniform and quantitative versions of this stratification result when the various data (especially $V$ and $f$) vary.
+In order to facilitate the discussion, we will use the following terminology: given the basic data $(V,f)$ (which implicitly also fixes $n$ and~$d$), a \emph{Katz--Laumon stratification datum} (abbreviated KL-datum) for an invertible function $g\colon V\to\Gg_m$ is a triple $(\mathcal{X},N,C)$ where $N\geq 1$ is an integer, $C>0$ is a real number, and $X_j\subset \Aa^n_{\Zz}$ are closed subschemes of relative dimension $\leq n-j$ over~$\Zz[1/N]$, such that